DataDog/dd-agent-comp-experiments/README.md

 and the logs agent's Enable method would call the Enable method on its internal components (schedulers, etc. -- anything that does something active).
 This approach is verbose -- writing `Enable` methods everywhere, adding an `enable bool` field, and then checking that field all over the place.
-It also complicates things like health monitoring, status, and ipcapi -- those all require registration during startup, _before_ it's known whether the component is enabled.
+It also complicates things like health monitoring, status, and ipcserver -- those all require registration during startup, _before_ it's known whether the component is enabled.
 So we'll need a way for all of those to handle disabled components.

 See [#2](https://github.com/djmitche/dd-agent-comp-experiments/pull/2) for an attempt at solving this (which fails because the Health registration comes after start).